F2FS: Cleaning process

 F2FS does cleaning both on demand, and in the background.
 On-demand cleaning is triggered when there are not enough free segments to serve VFS calls.
 The background cleaner is executed by a kernel thread, and triggers the cleaning job when the system is idle.

 F2FS supports two victim selection policies: greedy, and cost-benefit algorithms.
 In the greedy algorithm, F2FS selects a victim segment having the smallest number of valid blocks.
 In the cost-benefit algorithm, F2FS selects a victim segment according to the segment age and the number of valid blocks in order to address the log block thrashing problem present in the greedy algorithm.
 F2FS uses the greedy algorithm for on-demand cleaning, the background cleaner uses the cost-benefit algorithm.

 In order to identify whether the data in the victim segment are valid or not, F2FS manages a bitmap.
 Each bit represents the validity of a block, and the bitmap is composed of a bit stream covering whole blocks in the Main Area.

 Adoption

 Phone manufacturers

 Google first used F2FS in their Nexus 9 in 2014.

 However Google's other products didn't adopt F2FS until the Pixel 3 when F2FS was updated with inline crypto hardware support.

 Huawei has used F2FS since the Huawei P9 in 2016.

 OnePlus has used F2FS in the OnePlus 3T.

 Motorola Mobility has used F2FS in their Moto G/E/X and Droid phones since 2012.

+Samsung first used F2FS for the Galaxy Note 10 in 2019.

 ZTE has used F2FS since the ZTE Axon 10 Pro in 2019.